hli2020/lps_tip15/README.md

 ## Paper discussion
 I will list the most frequently asked questions here for future convenience (if there's any, stay tuned!).
-Please feel free to contact me and add **LPS_TIP** at the beginning of the email subject so that I know you have read this section.
+Please feel free to contact me and add **LPS_TIP** at the beginning of the email subject so that I know you have read this.
 Otherwise, I will not reply at all for the obvious reason.

 ## License and citation
 This research is released under the [BSD 2-Clause license](https://github.com/BVLC/caffe/blob/master/LICENSE).
 We encourage an attitude of reproducible work for academic-only purpose.
 Please kindly cite our work in your publications if it helps your research: